 - The minimum age for admission is 11 years.

-- Applications should be submitted in writing using the school’s standard admissions form together with a copy of their birth certificate, last school report and £20 admission fee.
+- Applications should be submitted in writing using the school’s standard admissions form together with a copy of:

-- On the successful acceptance of an applicant; a deposit of £100 will be required in advance, unless agreed otherwise.
-This deposit will be non-refundable.
-If the pupil has caused intentional damage to school property, an additional charge will be made for this, and if the parents withdraw the student with less than 4 weeks notice, they will still need to pay fees for that period.
+- On the successful acceptance and confirmation of an applicant pupil; a fee of £100 will be required in advance, unless agreed otherwise.
+This fee will be non-refundable.
+If the pupil has caused intentional damage to school property, an additional charge will be made for this, and if the parents withdraw the pupil with less than 4 weeks’ notice, they will still need to pay fees for that period which the pupil did not attend.

-- Students with additional needs will be assessed and if the school is able to meet the needs, the applicant will be offered a place.
+- Pupils with additional needs will be assessed, and if the school is able to meet their needs, the applicant will be offered a place once the test results come through as successful.

-- Students that are not SEN (special educational needs) but are below expected level at KS2 may be offered a place on the condition that she attends tuition sessions, which are held after normal school hours.
+- Pupils that are not SEN (special educational needs) but are below expected level at KS2 may be offered a place on the condition that she attends tuition sessions.